Frequently Asked Questions

 See our rates here.
 To make care more accessible, we also offer package plans to reduce cost and support you throughout your wellness journey.
 Our top priority is giving you the freedom to make the best choices for your health.

-We accept cash payments at time of service and provide a detailed invoice (superbill) for you to submit to your insurance, if you choose to.
+We accept cash payments at time of service and can provide a detailed invoice (superbill) for you to submit to your insurance for potential reimbursement, if you choose to.

 We cannot guarantee insurance coverage and/or reimbursement.
 If you want to know whether your appointment costs will be reimbursed, we recommend calling your insurance provider and asking the following: